5 Best Prepaid Cell Phone Plans for 2020

 Read our review of Tello Wireless to learn more about this affordable cell phone plan provider.

-Ting is one of the best MVNO phone plans to consider as they offer coverage on two networks: Sprint and T-Mobile.
+Ting is one of the best MVNO phone plans to consider as they offer coverage on three networks: Sprint, T-Mobile, and Verizon.
 This provides additional peace of mind in the event one provider experiences outages.

 Like other no-contract cell phone plans, you can bring your own device or buy a new one from Ting.
 If you bring your own phone, their website walks you through setting the device up on their network.